puzz3d-at-qa-projects/karate-bbc-ui-test-framework/README.md

-# TAforUI karate

-Test automation framework for UI.
+# Karate BBC UI test automation framework

-This project embodies the knowledge I gained during my studies at AQA winter program 2022 in the EPAM company.
+Task [BBC UI test automation framework](https://github.com/puzz3d-at-qa-projects/bbc-ui-test-framework) completed using Karate framework.
+Just a several `feature` files instead of dozens in BDD + PO approach :angry:

 ## Stack

-All the work was done in a IntelliJ IDEA IDE.
-Programming language - Java.
 Tools that have been used for writing and running automation tests:
+- Java.
+- Karate-junit5.
-- Karate-junit5
+- Maven.

-All together gathered up by Maven.